Nutrition experts and chefs agree: ‘MediterrAsian’ way of eating is best

 Eating the MediterrAsian way has immeasurably improved our health and wellbeing, and it’s also introduced us to a world of wonderful new tastes.
-That’s why, for over a decade, we’ve been saying to forget restrictive diets and look to Mediterranean and Asian populations (who are the healthiest, leanest and longest living peoples on earth) for dietary and lifestyle inspiration.
+That’s why, for over a decade, we’ve been saying to forget restrictive diets and look to Mediterranean and Asian populations for dietary and lifestyle inspiration (people from these regions are, after all, the healthiest and longest living peoples on earth).

 Professor Eugenio Iorio, Founder and Director of the International Observatory of Oxidative Stress (a non-profit scientific network of more than 3,000 researchers from 35 Countries), is a strong advocate of the MediterrAsian diet.
 He has held popular lectures about this way of eating, and says that “the ideal paradigm for our health would be a MediterrAsian diet.”

 Dr. David Colquhoun from the University of Queensland School of Medicine wrote about the benefits of a MediterrAsian way of eating in the Asia Pacific Journal of Clinical Nutrition, where he said that a MediterrAsian diet “may be the optimal diet.”

 Dr. Mariangela Rondanelli and a team of scientists from the University of Pavia, Italy, conducted a systematic review in 2016 looking at the benefits of combining Mediterranean and Asian foods to improve cholesterol levels.
 They found that a MediterrAsian diet boosted “good” HDL cholesterol, and reduced heart disease risk.
 The findings titled “MediterrAsian diet products that could raise HDL cholesterol: a Systematic Review” were published in the journal BioMed Research International in 2016.